Harris marches toward Democratic nomination as potential rivals endorse her - KESQ

 This story and headline have been updated with additional reporting.

-CNN’s Ebony Davis, Aaron Pellish, MJ Lee, DJ Judd and Eva McKend contributed to this report.
+CNN’s Jeff Zeleny, Jamie Gangel, Ebony Davis, Aaron Pellish, MJ Lee, DJ Judd, Eva McKend, Arlette Saenz and Alison Main contributed to this report.

 The-CNN-Wire